ysyk2021/the-science-of-effective-learning-how-to-turn-your-mistakes-into-opportunities-for-deep-lasting/src/chapter-10-2.md

-# Ethics And Responsibility In Effective Learning: Balancing Individual And Collective Responsibility

 Effective learning involves more than just acquiring knowledge and skills.
 It also requires a sense of ethics and responsibility towards oneself and others.
 In this chapter, we will explore the importance of balancing individual and collective responsibility in effective learning.